jonathanw82/sensor-platform/README.md

 ## Control Commands

 Control commands can be used to get fresh data, update bed names or reset the system.
-To use contol commnads go to MQTTExplorer and locate the publish section, change the output format to raw and then use the Mac address forward slash followed by the systax in the table below.
+To use contol commnads go to MQTTExplorer and locate the publish section fig(3), change the output format to raw and then use the Mac address forward slash followed by the systax in the table below.

 <br>

+### Fig(3)

 <div align="center">
    <img src="https://github.com/jonathanw82/sensor-platform/blob/main/media/mqttpublish.png" alt="mqtt explorer"/>